jozsefsallai/webmongo/README.md

 web browser alone.
 But then comes the question: is it really a good idea to store all your connection strings on a remote server?
 What if someone maliciously gains access to the database and manages to decrypt your connection strings?
-Having a centralized user database also means they are prone to getting their accounts compromised, if they don't secure their account well enough.
+Having a centralized user database also means they are prone to getting their accounts compromised if they don't secure their account well enough.

 This is where WebMongo comes into play.
 WebMongo is a web application that allows you to have your own, decentralized database of MongoDB servers without having to deploy anything to your server at all.
 Instead